unsol/design/eth_interface.md

 ## getAddress

-Gets address of currently executing account and loads it into memory at the given offset.
+Gets address of currently executing account and stores it in memory at the given offset.

 **Parameters**

--   `resultOffset` **i32ptr** the memory offset to load the address into (`address`)
+-   `resultOffset` **i32ptr** the memory offset at which the address is to be stored (`address`)

 **Returns**